 - Johnny Boufarhat (CEO of Hopin) - the fastest growing companies of the future will all be remote

-- Job (CEO of Remote) - there is no problem so big that it can’t be broken down into small solvable parts and then handed over to Marcelo
+- Job (CEO of Remote) - _there is no company too complex, no challenge too hard, no problem too big, that it couldn’t be broken down and handed over to Marcelo to be solved

 - Joel (CEO of Buffer) - stay by your values even if the world around you constantly changes